wabarc/wayback/README.md

 ## Feature

 - CLI tool
-- Interactive with Telegram bot
 - Serve as Tor Hidden Service or local web entry
-- Wayback to Internet Archive, archive.today, IPFS, etc
+- Wayback to Internet Archive, archive.today, IPFS and Telegraph
+- Interactive with Telegram bot, Mastodon and Twitter as daemon service
+- Support publish wayback resutls to Telegram channel and GitHub Issues

 ## Installation